sramanarouth/sramanarouth/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-1. Data Science
+1. Data Science Projects.
-                                   2. Machine Learning
+                                   2. Machine Learning Projects.
-                                       * Projects.
                                    3. Currently pursuing Msc. in Statistics (2nd year)
 - 🌱 I’m currently learning ...
 Statistics Honours(Msc.
 2nd year)
 - 👯 I’m looking to collaborate on ...
 Data Science and Machine Learning